optimizacija/advent-of-code-2021/README.md

 # Contact

 I am looking into branching off from fullstack Typescript development into more performance oriented Rust programming.
-I'm a lifelong learner and diving into the unknown is my one true passion.
+I am a lifelong learner and diving into the unknown is my one true passion.
 As Socrates once said,

 *"Education is the kindling of a flame, not the filling of a vessel"*.

-If you're hiring, feel free to contact me on [Linkedin](https://www.linkedin.com/in/jan-male%C5%A1-49013616a/).
+If you are hiring, feel free to contact me on [Linkedin](https://www.linkedin.com/in/jan-male%C5%A1-49013616a/).